 People learn almost everything as a result of trial and error.
 We decide we want to do something, get some training or instruction, and then give it a try.
 Most people, even professionals, collect a large tally of failures before they succeed.

 This is also some true in learning how to manage chromic life-style diseases.
-Addiction, of course, is a lifestyle-related disease with similar rates of recovery and relapse.
+Addiction, of course, is a lifestyle-related disease with similar rates of recovery and relapse to other lifestyle-related diseases such as heart disease and diabetes.

-Let’s explore recovery from addiction as a learning process.
+Let’s explore recovery and relapse from addiction as a progressive learning process.

 People learn that they are addicted though periods of loss of control and attempts to control drinking.
 These failures to control prompt people to attempt abstinence, usually without professional or 12-Step Help.
 Some of these people make it into long-term recovery but I have no current numbers.